janakeks/dyna/README.md

 ## Translation

 Dyna is available in major languages and complete translation-ready.
-See the translation status and help translating Dyna on https://poeditor.com/join/project/t3gmD1eDOu
+See the translation status and help translating Dyna on https://poeditor.com/join/project/t3gmD1eDOu.
+Read more about translation in this issue: https://github.com/dyna-press/dyna/issues/25

 ## Code Quality / CI

 We are about to set up automatic tests.
-Currently there is only https://travis-ci.com/dyna-press/dyna-starter-theme
+Currently there is only https://travis-ci.com/dyna-press/dyna-starter-theme.
+Read more about quality assurance and continous integration in this issue: https://github.com/dyna-press/dyna/issues/24

 ## Performance

 Information about performance is coming soon.
+We're working on it in issue https://github.com/dyna-press/dyna/issues/26

 ## License